secretstartups/handbook/job-families/product/pricing/index.html.md

 ## Levels
 ### Pricing Analyst
-The Pricing Analyst reports to the [Sr. Director of Pricing](/job-families/product/pricing/#sr-director-of-pricing).
+The Pricing Analyst reports to the [Director of Pricing](/job-families/product/pricing/#director-of-pricing).

 #### Pricing Analyst Responsibilities
 - Help the pricing team drive informed pricing and packaging decisions